Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 E. Discrimination

-State educational policy requires effective equality of opportunity for all citizens and the rejection of discrimination of any kind [Federal Education Law, 24.195, articles 5(f), 8].
-This nondiscrimination policy applies to private schools as well as government ones [Federal Education Law, 24.195, article 7].
+National educational policy requires effective equality of opportunity for all persons and the rejection of discrimination of any kind [Federal Education Law, 24.195, Articles 5(f), 8].
+This nondiscrimination policy applies to private schools as well as government ones [Federal Education Law, 24.195, Article 8].

 F. Control of Organization

 In general, no restriction exists on the control of not-for-profit organizations by other organizations or persons.
-Therefore, it is possible that a charity may be controlled, perhaps indirectly, by a for-profit entity (which will lead to additional IRS scrutiny) or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).
+Therefore, it is possible that a charity may be controlled, perhaps indirectly, by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).

 V. Tax Laws

-The only income tax law in Argentina is at the federal level: Law 20,628 as amended, with regulations set forth in ITIR 1,344/98, as amended.
+The only income tax law in Argentina is at the Federal level: Law 20,628, as amended, with regulations set forth in ITIR 1,344/98, as amended.
+The minimum deemed income tax is a tax levied on the assets held by an entity at the end of the tax period, and it is supplementary to the income tax.

-As a general rule, an NPO formed in Argentina is deemed to be an income taxpayer on the same basis as a corporation, unless the organization applies for and is granted status as an exempt entity by the AFIP.
+As a general rule, an NPO formed in Argentina is deemed to be a taxpayer for income tax purposes on the same basis as a corporation, unless the NPO applies for and is granted status as an exempt entity by the AFIP.
 An NPO without tax-exempt status is liable for tax on grants it receives, regardless of whether the donors are foreign or domestic.

 Civil associations and foundations:

-The civil association or foundation must devote its income and its property to pursuing the purposes of its formation, and in no case can income or property be distributed directly or indirectly to its members, founders, directors, or other affiliates [ITL, article 20(f)].
+The civil association or foundation must devote its income and its property to pursuing the purposes of its formation, and in no case can income or property be distributed directly or indirectly to its members, founders, directors, or other affiliates [ITL, Article 20(f)].
+In practice, it is required that the by-laws state that in the case of dissolution, remaining property shall be distributed to a tax-exempt NPO.

-The civil association or foundation must not raise funds from gambling games, horse-races, or similar activities [ITL, article 20(f)].
-The organization can raise funds from public shows so long as doing so is not inconsistent with its public purposes [Asociación Pro Ayuda a Niños Atípicos c.
-Fisco Nacional DGI.
-Cámara Nacional de Apelaciones en lo Contencioso Administrativo Federal, sala II, 4 July 1995, Impuestos, LIII-B, p.
-2811; Ruling, (DAL) 74/96, 9 December 1996.]
+The civil association or foundation must not raise funds from gambling, horse-races, or similar activities [ITL, Article 20(f)].
+The organization can raise funds from public shows so long as it is not inconsistent with its public purposes.
+[3]

-Under a 1995 amendment, a civil association or foundation is disqualified from tax-exempt status if, during a given tax period, it provided any form of compensation (including lodging, food, and similar expenses) to any members of its surveillance board that exceeded 50% of the annual average of the three highest salaries of administrative staff [ITL, article 20, last paragraph ].
-(For foundations, this provision covers only members of the auditing board, inasmuch as members of the board of directors cannot be paid.)
-As applied, the provision limits only the remuneration paid to a board member for board-related activities, and not for other activities, such as serving as general manager of the organization [Ruling (DAT) 89/96, 16 August 1996].
-Foundations and union associations are prohibited from carrying out commercial or industry activities if they have tax-free status; the restriction does not apply to other types of associations.
+Under a 1995 amendment, a civil association or foundation is disqualified from tax-exempt status if, during a given tax period, it provided any form of compensation (including lodging, food, and similar expenses) to any members of its surveillance or managing board that exceeded 50% of the annual average of the three highest salaries of administrative staff [ITL, article 20, last paragraph Ruling, DAT 19/1997].

 Mutual entities:

-Under the Income Tax Law, a mutual entity is eligible for tax exemption if it meets two criteria:
+Under the ITL, a mutual entity is eligible for a tax exemption if it meets two criteria:

-It must comply with all laws and regulations governing its formation and operation.
+It must comply with all laws and regulations governing its formation and operations.

-Like civil associations and foundations, it must not provide any form of compensation (including lodging, food, and similar expenses) to any members of its governing or auditing board that represents more than 50% of the annual average of the three highest salaries of administrative staff [ITL, article 20, last paragraph].
-This limitation does not apply to a board member who also performs additional functions for the organization, such as serving as general manager [Decree 1,344/98, article 44].
+Like civil associations and foundations, it must not provide any form of compensation (including lodging, food, and similar expenses) to any members of its governing or auditing board that represents more than 50% of the annual average of the three highest salaries of administrative staff [ITL, Article 20, final paragraph].
+This limitation does not apply to a board member who also performs additional functions for the organization, such as serving as the general manager [Decree 1,344/98, Article 44].

 Other organizations:

-In addition to the above provisions, the Income Tax Law sets forth conditions for other types of entities to qualify for tax-exempt status, including religious institutions [article 20(e)]; sporting associations [article 20(m)]; and international NPOs based in Argentina, as well as certain foreign NPOs with special recognition from the Argentine government [article 20(r)].
+In addition to the above provisions, the Income Tax Law sets forth conditions for other types of entities to qualify for tax-exempt status, including religious institutions [Article 20(e)], international NPOs based in Argentina, and certain foreign NPOs with special recognition from the Argentine government [Article 20(r)].

 B. Incentives for Philanthropy